M0nkeyPr0grammer/Create-Forge-Frontier/patch_notes.md

 - End Remastered: Added in Background image

 ## **Forge Frontier Core Updates**
-- Added in New **Energitic Blaze Burner** for Advanced AE Machine Processing Recipes -
+- Added in New **Energitic Blaze Burner** for Advanced AE Machine Processing Recipes, Ponder included
+- Added the ability to use the Jetpack in the new Jetpack Curios slot
+- Added the ability to fuel/fill the Jetpack while the Jetpack is in its custom slot
+- Added the ability to process items on belts and depots when using Dreams and Desire Sails
+- Removal of Test Animation items/files

 ## **KubeJS Updates**
 ### **Artifacts**